BubblegumIdol/automatedarchivescript/README.md

 Script only works for Windows

 1. Top right corner green button Code > Download ZIP.
 Extract all contents in the same folder
-2. (Paid Streams Only) The script will generate a cookies.txt file on first run.
-Replace the default cookies.txt with your own exported cookies.txt
+2. (Paid Streams Only) Replace the default cookies.txt with your own exported cookies.txt
 3. Double click the Easy youtube-dl Script.bat
 4. Paste the video URL
 5. ???